justinhomsi/tbc-frontend/README.md

 Frontend for an untitled, in development, World of Warcraft Community Website and Database project using Node.js, Vue.js, Vue-Router, Vuetify, and Axios.

 ### Testing Search
-Suggested search terms for testing:\n thunder
+Suggested search terms for testing:
+thunder

 ## Project setup